Submission Deadline: January 22, 2021

 - Jury members will be required to acknowledge and accept the terms of reference.

-- The Jury shall discuss the various nominees via one or more teleconferences organized by the Chair with the assistance of the RAIC Office.
+- The Jury shall discuss the various nominees via one or more teleconferences organized by the Chair with the assistance of the RAIC Office and the Trust.
 By consensus, the Jury shall identify up to two buildings for an award of the Prix du XXe siècle;

 - Confidentiality (process & results): Jury members will be required to sign a confidentiality agreement;